 Disability Insurance companies such as Unum, Cigna, Aetna and Prudential often use video survelliance to cut off disability benefits.
 They also write their policies to take full advantage of ERISA rules and regulations.
 Other insurance companies that are known to use this tactic include The Hartford, Standard Insurance, SunLife, MetLife and Liberty Mutual, Provident, CNA, John Hancock, Colonial, AXA Equitable, New York Life, Guardian, and Penn Mutual.

 The key to overcoming secret video surveillance is to have good medical documentation of the disability and have a treating physician who will effectively advocate for you.
-Having a good attorney can help too.
+Having a good long-term disability lawyer can help too.

-If you have questions, ask disability attorney, Marc Whitehead by visiting DisabilityDenials.com or you can download Marc Whitehead’s free E-book, Disability Insurance Policies-How to Unravel the Mystery and Prove Your Claim.
+If you have questions, ask a long-term disability attorney, Marc Whitehead by visiting DisabilityDenials.com or you can download Marc Whitehead’s free E-book, Disability Insurance Policies-How to Unravel the Mystery and Prove Your Claim.